 - Had parent consent to have the extensions applied

-- Wasn’t allowed to leave the room until the lashes were removed
+- Wasn’t allowed to leave the school office until the lashes were removed

 - Was forced to tear her eyelashes out one by one

-- This was a classic set of extensions – one lash on each lash – looks natural
+- This was a classic set of extensions – one lash on each lash – looks very natural but they were slightly longer than her natural lashes

 - This student had worn lashes to school previously

-If you are getting lashes for your daughter for her 16th birthday or for Christmas – check with the school about the regulations.
-Some schools say no make up – effectively this is not classed as make up yet inexperienced or unknowledgeable people could suggest they are strip lashes and expect they can be just ‘ripped off’
+If you are getting lashes for your daughter for her 16th birthday or for Christmas – check with the school about their rules and policy about it.
+Some schools say no make up – effectively this is not classed as make up – yet inexperienced or people who aren’t knowledgeable could suggest they are strip lashes and expect they can be just ‘ripped off’

-Do not ever everrrr rip out your eyelash extensions
+Do not ever everrrr EVER rip out your eyelash extensions

-Not only will you compromise your natural lashes (for life) but it hurts like hell and your eyes will swell up and be puffy and you could possibly get an infection – you are not ever meant to rip out your lashes.
+Not only will you compromise your natural lashes (for life) but it hurts like hell and your eyes will swell up, they could get puffy and it’s highly likely you could get an infection – you are not ever meant to rip out your lashes.
 They are there for protection to your eye.
+Please do not pull out your eyelashes.

 Unfortunately this is not an isolated case.
 Within my lash community network word wide – I have also heard of employers who suggest that their hardworking staff have lashes that are ‘a bit over the top’ or ‘too long for work’ or ‘customers have complained about your lashes’